barbecue logo 2.Ribs

 Three racks of ribs in a rack, being smoked in a charcoal smoker.

-To save you from wrecking your ribs, we’ve curated a selection of the top woods for smoking ribs with a brief description and flavor notes for each.
+If you’re unsure which of these woods to smoke your ribs with, we’ve curated a selection of the top choices with a brief description and flavor notes for each.
+And we’ve included options for both heavy smoke and moderate.

 Plus, we’ve checked in with some top BBQ chefs to see what they smoke their ribs with and why.
-Finally, we’ll let you know the right type of wood for the job: logs, chunks, chips, pellets, or sawdust.

 Let’s get this smoke show started!

-Why add Smoke Flavor to Ribs?
+Here’s Why You Should Always add Smoke Flavor to Ribs

 Two racks of ribs in a offset style smo.